StefanSchubert/sabi/captcha/README.md

 a software engineer you find the API after start of captcha by pointing the browser to captcha/swagger-ui.html

-Just start this component (it't a spring boot application)
+Just start this component (it's a spring boot application)